October 21st, 2020

 Okay.
 First, we need to state that the “G” in GDPR stands for “general”, which means the same standards apply to all industries.
 Second of all, we need to inform you that this piece of content isn't a complete list of all you need to know about GDPR; neither does it constitute legal advice.

 The regulations of the telemarketing industry may vary from country to country by local regulations.
-E.g., there are some specific rules in Germany that's above the GPDR regulations, which brings us to our first advice: Always keep track of local regulations and laws regarding the purpose you’re working on.
+E.g., some specific rules in Germany are above the GPDR regulations, which brings us to our first advice: Always keep track of local regulations and laws regarding the purpose you’re working on.

-Remember that GPDR applies to everyone working in your organization – not just the data controllers.
+Remember that GPDR applies to everyone in your organization – not just the data controllers.

-It takes a lot of effort to collect, handle, process, and store data correctly.
+Collecting, handling, processing, and storing data correctly takes a lot of effort.
 And for some businesses, the GPDR regulations can obstruct the possibilities to enrich and store data in their favor.

 10 Good Advice notes icon-1